QinLab-WFU/DNaH/README.md

 # DNaH
 If the paper is accepted, the complete source code of the proposed DNaH framework will be released publicly.
 The data preprocessing scripts can be found in the utils/tools directory of our project repository.
-The exact details of how the query and training sets are constructed in data/ directory of our project repositor.
+The exact details of how the query and training sets are constructed are provided in the data/ directory.